Abortion in North Carolina: Judicial history

+On July 26, 2024, U.S. District Judge Catherine Eagles issued a permanent injunction to the 2023 abortion law in the law requiring doctors to document the location of a pregnancy before prescribing abortion pills, but restored enforcement of another provision in the law that required abortions after 12 weeks of pregnancy to be performed in hospitals.
+The ruling means most of the changes to North Carolina's abortion laws since the end of Roe v.
+Wade remain in place.

 Clinic history

 Between 1982 and 1992, the number of abortion clinics in the state decreased by 28, going from 114 in 1982 to 86 in 1992.
 In the period between 1992 and 1996, the state ranked second in the loss of number of abortion clinics, losing 27 to have a total of 59 in 1996.
-In 2014, there were 27 facilities that provided abortions of which sixteen were abortion clinics.
+In 2014, there were 27 facilities that provided abortions, of which sixteen were abortion clinics.
 In 2014, 90% of the counties in the state did not have an abortion clinic.
 That year, 53% of women in the state aged 15–44 lived in a county without an abortion clinic.
 In 2017, there were 26 total abortion-providing facilities (with 14 total clinics including 9 Planned Parenthood clinics, of which 5 offered abortion services) in a state with a population of 2,335,631 women aged 15–49.
 Not all people who seek abortions in North Carolina are residents of the state, as clinics in cities near the borders attract people seeking abortions from other states.